-As was agreed with the engineering section of Cork City Council, the storm water system for the development will involve a network of underground pipelines and manholes discharging to the storm sewer on Donnybrook Hill via an attenuation system, which will be fitted with flow control devices to ensure no increase in peak flows and an oil interceptor to remove any traces of oil washed off road surfaces.
+The storm water system will involve a network of underground pipelines and manholes discharging to a public storm sewer on the main road via the new attenuation system, which will be fitted with flow control devices to ensure no increase in peak flows and an oil interceptor and silt trap to remove any traces of oil and silt washed off road surfaces.

-The services layout drawing included at planning stage show the proposed surface water drainage layout for the entire site.
+The services layout drawings included at planning stage show the proposed surface water drainage layout for the entire site.